If an emergency occurs, please call 9-1-1 or your local Fire/Police Agency.

 - Alkaline and heavy-duty (carbon-zinc) batteries are "dry-cells", and unfortunately cannot currently be recycled in this country.

 - Rechargeable (nickel-cadmium, or Ni-Cad) batteries can be recycled.
 Cadmium is a toxic metal and recycling is a must.

 - Computer batteries, generally for laptops, and cell phone batteries are usually nickel-metal hydride or lithium-ion types.
 Again, these batteries contain toxic metals, and it is important to recycle them.

 - Button Cell batteries, the small round type, contain a large percentage of heavy metals as well, and are also important to recycle.
 Many shops that replace these batteries in watches, hearing aids, etc. will accept button cells for recycling.
 Be sure to ask them if they do so.

 - Lead-acid batteries, primarily automotive batteries (but also those used in industrial equipment and alarms), must be recycled because of their toxic nature and the value of the contained lead.
 Over 95% of all auto batteries are recycled, generally by returning them to a battery retailer who is connected to the collection/recycling system.

 Additionally, many local businesses accept batteries for recycling.
-Contact the County of Fresno, Department of Public Works and Planning, Resources Division at (559) 600-4259 for a copy of Turning It Around, A Directory of Recyclers in Fresno County.
-This directory has a listing of businesses that have battery-recycling services.
+Contact the County of Fresno, Department of Public Works and Planning, Resources Division at (559) 600-4259.
+This Battery Drop-Off Network Site directory has a listing of businesses that have battery-recycling services.